utopia-php/swoole/README.md

 An extension for Utopia Framework to work with [PHP Swoole](https://github.com/swoole/swoole-src) as a PHP FPM alternative.
 This library is aiming to be as simple and easy to learn and use.

 This library is part of the [Utopia Framework](https://github.com/utopia-php/framework) project.
-You PHP should be compiled with the [PHP Swoole](https://github.com/swoole/swoole-src) extension for this library to work with Utopia PHP.
+Your PHP installation should be compiled with the [PHP Swoole](https://github.com/swoole/swoole-src) extension for this library to work with Utopia PHP.

 ## Getting Started